bartkozal/toModal/README.md

 # toModal

-toModal is a simply, cross-browser and easy in configuration jQuery plugin which generate modal popups
+toModal is a simply and cross-browser compatible jQuery plugin which transform div into modal popup

 ## How to start

-Check this example:

 script.js